Cooking and Drinking

 1943

-Notice the name of with?
-Ella Vergill.
+Notice the name of Ella Vergill.
 Probably his 2nd wife.

 Frank Fay was living at this address when he had his car accident which killed him.